 Two households, both alike in dignity,What, can't read Shakespeare?
 Fine.
 In troper's terms:Boy Meets Girl.
 It's Love at First Sight.
 But Boy and Girl are members of Feuding Families.
 Boy secretly marries Girl.
-Boy's friend is murdered by Girl's cousin, so Boy kills Girl's cousin, then skips town.
+Boy's friend is murdered by Girl's cousin, so Boy kills Girl's cousin in a fit of rage, then skips town.
 Girl agrees to dangerous plot to avoid an Arranged Marriage set up by her parents.
 Plot goes horribly right.
-Boy, hearing of Girl's "death," returns to town and kills self at her grave.
+Boy, hearing of Girl's "death," returns to town and kills self for real at her grave.
 Girl, waking and discovering this, kills self in turn.
 Grief-stricken families reconcile.
-The End!And yes, it all happens about that fast — one of the major themes is that rushing into things is never a good idea, particularly when love and/or family are involved.
+The End!And yes, it all happens about that fast — all of this happens in the span of less than a week.
+One of the major themes is that rushing into things is never a good idea, particularly when love and/or family are involved.
 The other is that this is a not just a tragedy, but a comedy of errors in that sometimes, everything that can go wrong does go wrong.Your opinion of the play is likely to be shaped by the quality of the actors you saw performing it.
 While that's true of most plays, it's especially true of this one.
-When done poorly, it's hours of Wangst.
-When done well, there's a verve and passion to the play that can be lacking in Shakespeare's more critically beloved works.
+Done poorly, it's hours of Wangst.
+Done well, there's a verve and passion to the play that can be lacking in Shakespeare's more critically beloved works.
 When done with middle-aged or older actors in the title roles, it just doesn't make sense.Your opinion of the play is also likely to be shaped by whether you can accept the Love at First Sight premise at face value.
 Though now largely a Discredited Trope, it was a highly popular plot device in Shakespeare's day.
 If you can buy into that premise, this is a story of true love struggling against impossible odds, and failing.
 All those warnings about moderation are well-intentioned but ultimately meaningless.
 If you don't buy the premise, it's a story of two shallow, overdramatic young people who don't really understand what love is.The play is a simple one and doesn't feature any of Shakespeare's famous side plots or other distractions.
 It's titled Romeo and Juliet, and dammit, that's who we're going to be watching.Despite the heavy subject matter, there are many lighter moments (as in most of Shakespeare's works).
 This, combined with the impression that some have of the title characters as immature and selfish, has led to productions of different moods.
-Quite a few directors have made comedic productions which can, in the right hands, become Black Comedy at its finest.Has been adapted for silver screen numerous times, most famously by the Italian director Franco Zeffirelli in 1968.
-That production is widely regarded as an exceptional movie, though it gained a measure of infamy for featuring teenagers Olivia Hussey and Leonard Whiting partially naked.
-Perhaps more well known today is Baz Luhrmann's zany 1996 adaptation which moved the story to a modern setting, and starred Leonardo DiCaprio at the height of his teenage heartthrob-dom.One of the most notable meta-textual features of the play is the way most of it fits comfortably in an author's arsenal of Small Reference Pools.
-That is, the vast majority of the English-speaking world knows that Romeo and Juliet are icons of passionate, youthful love... but not everyone is aware that their story ends tragically, nor that their much-celebrated love was actually their downfall.Note: The play's full title is The Most Excellent and Lamentable Tragedy of Romeo and Juliet.
+Quite a few directors have made comedic productions which can, in the right hands, become Black Comedy at its finest.Has been adapted for silver screen numerous times, perhaps most famously by the Italian director Franco Zeffirelli in 1968.
+That production is widely regarded as an exceptional movie, though it gained a measure of infamy at the time for featuring teen-aged Romeo and Juliet - Olivia Hussey and Leonard Whiting - partially naked during a scene.note Perhaps more well known today is Baz Luhrmann's zany 1996 adaptation which moved the story to a modern setting, and starred Leonardo DiCaprio at the height of his teenage heartthrob-dom.One of the most notable meta-textual features of the play is the way most of it fits comfortably in an author's arsenal of Small Reference Pools.
+That is, the vast majority of the English-speaking world knows that Romeo and Juliet are icons of passionate, youthful love... but not everyone might be aware that their story ends tragically, nor that their much-celebrated love was actually their downfall.Note: The play's full title is The Most Excellent and Lamentable Tragedy of Romeo and Juliet.
 No one uses it, though.

 In fair Verona, where we lay our scene,